Friday, November 21, 2025

 Side B-Wane brings the Bowie beat to Rodney's English disco with Fowley lurking in the shadows on the stomping “Steppin’ to Holy Cow.”
 Its glittering melody was running through my head when I woke up the other night, which is not a bad thing at all.
 This glam slam could also have a strong appeal to listeners of the Lemon Twigs, Tchotchke, Uni Boys and Billy Tibbals.
 The skewering “Shooting from the Hip” is the album’s most jagged and riveting number and evokes Scared of Chaka when they were on Sub City.
 Hardly any traces of punk remain in the Hands' sound on this release, but they are still totally punk in spirit.
 Be sure to catch Kim Shattuck-ish yowl growl and Kevin Conklin’s menacing bass sound scraped off the cinderblock walls of Midtown Island Studio and layered thick upon the tape.

-Despite All the Complications These lyrics are delivered with considerable finesse and make this sort of a singer/songwriter album in the best sense like One Year by Colin Blunstone or those Scott Walker albums.
+Despite All the Complications These lyrics are delivered with considerable finesse and make this sort of a singer-songwriter album in the best sense like One Year by Colin Blunstone or those Scott Walker albums, but without the lavish orchestration.
 Spillers taps into his vast reservoir of words and images and offers character studies, detached observations and coded socio-political commentary along with his ever-present large sense of the absurd and heartfelt gratitude for the basic enjoyable things of life like donuts, baseball and libraries.
 Overall, it’s their most stylistically diverse album of all, while all the while maintaining their characteristic catchiness.
 They have additionally achieved a sense of continuity and momentum that comes with consistent practice and fortitude.
 No matter how oppositional forces continue to conspire and distractions mount, they still believe, know and express that music & art does make a resounding difference.